Circular Economy

 Promotion of Green Procurement

-In 2024, the promotion of green procurement became an important mechanism in responding to the demands of consumers, industries, and the public and social sectors that are more environmentally conscious.
-To reduce the impacts of climate change and other environment, Thaioil Group continues to prioritize environmental friendly management, or “Green Label Focus”, which covers production, product utilization, procurement, and environmental friendly services.
+In 2025, the promotion of green procurement became an important mechanism in responding to the demands of consumers, industries, and the public and social sectors that are more environmentally conscious.
+To reduce the impacts of climate change and other environment, Thaioil Group continues to prioritize environmentally friendly management, or “Green Label Focus”, which covers production, product utilization, procurement, and environmentally friendly services.
 This is supervised by working teams to ensure that targets are efficiently and sustainably achieved.

 Thaioil Group has continuously adhered to sustainable procurement or ISO 20400:2017 since the Company has been certified in 2020.
 This standard has been applied to all non-crude procurements.
 Moreover, the Company also promotes sustainable procurement across the supply chain through improving the Company’s Procurement Policy.
 In addition, Thaioil Group encourages the procurement and service by selecting material, equipment, and service, together with developing green products to reduce upstream waste and to increase efficiency of resource consumption.
 The Company also communicates with suppliers to build their readiness in the annual Thaioil Group Supplier Seminar.

 Thaioil Procurement Team collaborated with the PTT Procurement Team and the Management System Certification Institute of Thailand (MASCI) to advocate the Green Industry Certification Promotion Project since 2023.
 The objective was to strengthen capacity in collaborative business in the long term.
 This project involved knowledge-sharing sessions, workshop, and expert recommendation to facilitate the suppliers in obtaining Green Industry certification.
-However, this project is still implemented in 2024.
-As a result, a total of 32 suppliers participated in the project, with three suppliers having passes to obtain Green Industry Level 3 and 4 certifications as the target set (3 companies).
+However, this project is still implemented in 2025.
+As a result, 14 suppliers participated in the project, with three suppliers obtaining Green Industry Level as targeted, including 3 that passed at Level 2 and 1 that passed at Level 3.

 The Green Industry Certification Promotion Project